infogulch/xtemplate/README.md

   custom `html/template.Template` where all defined templates are available to invoke from all other templates, and all files are available to include in any other template by their full path relative to the template directory.
-* All other files is considered "static files" and will be served directly from disk as-is.
+* All other files are considered "static files" and are served directly from disk.
 The file is hashed, which is used to optimize caching behavior by handling cache management headers like `Etag` and `If-None-Match`.
 If the file has a compressed version (e.g. `file.txt` and `file.txt.gz`), after validating that both have equivalent contents, the server will negotiate with clients to